 Organization has been formed by:

-Lasha Bakradze, David Gogishvili, Giorgi Kldiashvili, Nino Lezhava, ana margvelashvili, Giorgi Shaishmelashvili and David Jishkariani.
+Lasha Bakradze, David Gogishvili, Giorgi Kldiashvili, Nino Lezhava, Ana Margvelashvili, Giorgi Shaishmelashvili and David Jishkariani.

 Currently members of the board are: